 We have digital mentors based at a number of libraries across Hampshire to offer you support.
 We’ve been running the scheme for 2.5 years now, and during this time we’ve supported 284 people to improve their skills!

 We can help you, or one of your family members too!
-Find details of the libraries where we have digital mentors offering support here and give them a call to book an appointment.
+Find details of the libraries where we have digital mentors offering support on our 'get online' page and give them a call to book an appointment.

 Prepare for Universal Credit by completing our online course